fengguan/education/group_study/README.md

 * improvement suggestions:
  * water print
  * abstract only, fast translate and broadcast
+ * put the translated abstract to our public acount of wechat/QQ/sina and other channels.
  * let each paper has a translator's introduction(This is good for share knowledge and will make translators more serious)
  * regulate everyone's translation to github
+ * do not change too much of current organization, preventing to hurt group members morale.